 One of the important organised religions of the world teaches its followers that creation took place over a period of six days during which, night and day were created on the second ‘day’ but the sun, moon and the stars in the sky were created in the fourth ‘day’!
 This makes it quite difficult to understand what the separating element between day and night could have been even before the sun was created.
-Another important world religion too is based on the six day creation story, however, their book says that God created the earth in two days; took four days to place mountains on it, nourish and bless it; and two more days to create the stars and the seven heavens.
+Another significant world religion too is based on the six-day creation story, however, their book says that God created the earth in two days; took four days to place mountains on it, nourish and bless it; and two more days to create the stars and the seven heavens.
 Two plus four plus two equals eight and not six!
 Well, they also commanded to never disbelieve or question the book.
 How convenient!

 An organised religion has a set of rules and conditions, which every follower is expected to follow.
 Those who go against the rules of the religion are called heretics and apostates that deserve severe punishment.
 Whereas a person who really believes in something because he or she is told to do so, does not use their power of thinking and reasoning at all and this is exactly what is wanted out of them by their religious leaders because it makes controlling them and ruling over them easy.
 When you believe that what you believe in is right, you automatically come to the conclusion that all others are wrong.
 This causes those who believe in a particular dogma to hate those who don’t.

 The very idea of God being separate from nature is the core principle of organised religions.
-Followers of such religions and cults are brainwashed to believe that a particular God created them and he expects people to revere him.
-They are warned against going against authorities saying that if they did so, they would be going against the will of God who was the one who put all those people in power.
+Followers of such religions and cults are brainwashed to believe that a particular God created them, and he expects people to revere him.
+They are warned against going against authorities, saying that if they did so, they would be going against the will of God who was the one who put all those people in power.
 Right from the time they were little children, they were made to believe that those who did not abide by the commandments of God, would be punished in hell forever but those who were sincere to their religion would be lavishly rewarded in heaven after death.
 Therefore, according to organised religions, the way to avoid hell and ensure a place in heaven, is to be devoutly religious by refraining from thinking and asking questions, by obeying the clergy (who work for the authorities) and paying taxes to the religious organisation they are a part of.

-On the other hand, the Sanatana Dharma or Hinduism, which was not founded or created by any individual, is a beginningless and endless way of life with a strong value system that in no way restricts the spiritual freedom of sincere seekers.
+On the other hand, the Sanatana Dharma (aka Hinduism), which was not founded or created by any individual, is a beginningless and endless way of life with a strong value system that in no way restricts the spiritual freedom of sincere seekers.
 In fact, even Krishna, in the final chapter of the Srimad Bhagavad Gita, asked Arjuna to use the knowledge he had gained from Krishna and to act as per his own wish.

 SBG 18:63 I have taught you the secret wisdom, which is deeper than all that is confidential and profound.
 Reflect fully on what I declared to you and do what you wish to do.